Eliza Poe: Early life

-Arnold was born to Henry and Elizabeth Arnold in London in the spring of 1787.
+Arnold was born to Henry and Elizabeth Arnold in England.
+She was baptized into the Church of England at St Martin-in-the-Fields, Westminster, on August 8, 1788, when her date of birth was noted as June 7.
 Her mother was a stage actress in London from 1791 to 1795.
-Her father, Henry, is thought to have died in 1790.
+Her father, Henry, is thought to have died in 1790 and may be the Henry Arnold from the parish of St Clement Danes, Westminster, buried on February 15, 1790, at St Dunstan-in-the-West, in the City of London.
 In November 1795, Eliza and her mother sailed from England to Boston, Massachusetts, where they arrived on January 3, 1796.